 Preheat your grill and allow your pork chops to come to room temperature before cooking them.
 This will ensure even cooking and less time spent on the grill so they won’t dry out.

-Is It Ok to Cook Pork Medium-Rare?
+Is It OK to Cook Pork Medium-Rare?

 Well-done pork is usually dry and tough, but many people are afraid to eat pork if it is still pink in the middle.
 Fortunately, according to the latest USDA guidelines, it is perfectly safe to eat pork cooked medium-rare.
-The recommended internal temperature for pork is 145-degrees Fahrenheit.
+The recommended internal temperature for pork is 145 degrees Fahrenheit.

-It’s worth investing in a meat thermometer so you can ensure your pork is safe to eat before pulling it off the grill.
+It’s worth investing in a meat thermometer to ensure your pork is safe to eat before pulling it off the grill.
 If you don’t want to use a thermometer, you’ll reach that temperature by grilling your chops for about 6-8 minutes per side (depending on their size).
 If you want your pork with no pink in the middle, cook it to an internal temperature of 160 degrees F, 8-10 minutes per side.